the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-toolkits.md

 ### How to choose a research data management toolkit?

 Information and materials are often sorted by topic and audience.
-Materials can be found relevant to your role (researcher, research support, IT specialist), your research domain (e.g.for life sciences: plant phenotyping, human data,...) or your problem (e.g. storage, data transfer).
+Materials can be found relevant to your role (researcher, research support, IT specialist), your research domain (for life sciences: plant phenotyping, human data,...) or your problem (such as storage, data transfer).

 A wide variety of research data management toolkits are available.
 Here, we list a number of toolkits: